NguyenThien1906/BigDataApplication/project/proposal.md

 The main plan is to divide the workload into 8 sprints throughout the span of 4 weeks, starting from 03/03 to 04/01, meaning 2 sprints per week.

-1. Sprint 1-2 (03/04 - 03/10): Preparation. (done)
+1. Sprint 1-2 (03/04 - 03/21): Preparation. (done)
 - Set up Redis database from dataset files and configure real-time data streaming to Spark.
 - Figure data preprocessing strategies, perform data preprocessing on dataset using Spark.
 - Set up RS model from MLlib, learn its required input and output forms for training and testing.
 - Figure out how to save RS model into a file for further training.

-2. Sprint 3-4 (03/11 - 03/17): Tool testing and systematic setups.
+2. Sprint 3-4 (03/23 - 03/26): Tool testing and systematic setups.
 - Join: Redis + Spark, Test real-time data processing using Redis and Spark.
-- Join: Spark + model, Test RS model training on small scale with multiple batches, with saving and loading RS model; with data visualization using NetworkX and Matplotlib.
+- Join: Spark + model, RS model training with data visualization using NetworkX and Matplotlib.
 - Set up a basic user interface to apply the use of RS.

-3. Sprint 5-6 (03/18 - 03/24): Main event.
+3. Sprint 5-6 (03/27 - 03/30): Main event.
-- **Perform real-time RS model training on dataset.**
+- Research and experiment documentation report: LateX, proper citations.
-- Research and experiment documentation.
+- Perform stages connection: Redis (DB) - Spark (Preprocess, train) - Matplotlib (visualization).
-- Application of RS model into the problem.
+- Deploy RS system.

-4. Sprint 7-8 (03/25 - 03/31): Project conclusion.
+4. Sprint 7-8 (03/31 - 04/04): Project conclusion.
 - Research and experiment documentation and presentation with Canva [7].
 - Graphical demonstration.

-5. Sprint 9+ (04/01 - 04/12): Backup.
+5. Sprint 9+ (04/05 - 04/12): Backup.

 ### Assignments